What is Pitch in Cricket?

 Pitch

-There are several formats of cricket matches, from long multi-day endurance tests to fast Twenty20s.
-But what all formats have in common is that the team that earned the most runs wins.
+Cricket matches may be played in a variety of forms, ranging from rapid Twenty20s to lengthy endurance tests that last for many days.
+One thing that is consistent throughout all forms, however, is that the winning team is the one that scored the most runs.
 Runs are earned for the batsman hitting the ball and running from one end of the pitch to the opposite while the batsman in front of him does the same.

 • Popping crease – Popping creases are at both ends of the pitch in front of the gates, 58 feet apart.
 Each of these creases is 4 feet away from the bowling crease.
 The popping crease can be of unlimited length and extend across the entire field, with a minimum length of 6 feet on either side from the middle of the field.